Gauravjeetsingh/Gauravjeetsingh.github.io/_posts/2016-05-23-Week-1-code-cleanup.md

 ---

 <p class="lead">
-So it finally starts, today commence the first day of GSoC coding period.
 In this week as per my plan, I'd be doing a bit of code cleanup.
 This involves managing github repository, removing redundant code, making sure all the variable names are consistent and so on.
 </p>

 <div class="accordion">